 This module is designed to apply the biblical principles taught in the Paradigms for Biblical Change module to a range of specific counselling problems.
 Topics discussed may include depression, anxiety, anger, fear, stress, decision-making, life-dominating sins (such as homosexuality, drug abuse, eating disorders), etc. Students will be trained in how to study the Scriptures to find the procedures and solutions to follow in counselling each of the problems presented through the module.

 Observation and practicum

-This module is designed to help students learn practical skills in counselling by observation, evaluation, critique and discussion with the purpose of helping build a practical and effective counselling model.
-In this module, students are involved in observing different counselling techniques from videotaped counselling sessions.
+This module is designed to help students learn practical skills in counselling by observation, evaluation, critique, and discussion with the purpose of helping build a practical and effective counselling model.
+In this module, students are involved in observing different counselling techniques from recorded counselling sessions.

 ACBC Certification Workshop

 This module seeks to utilise the content learned through the eight modules of SMTI to help prepare students to write their ACBC theology and counselling certification exams as well as the required 50 hours of supervised counselling.